MWKSolution/strava-viewer/README.md

 Getting activities is based on code you can find here: [github...](https://github.com/franchyze923/Code_From_Tutorials/blob/master/Strava_Api/strava_api.py)

 **access_token** could be used directly by it expires so **refresh_token** is used to get new access token.

+---

+### Strava-Viewer app

+Some simple summaries of activities data are presented using  [Dash](https://dash.plotly.com) framework...